froggomad/titled-collection-view-challenge/README.md

 a group for each layer, especially if your files are named appropriately.

 `🔺IMPORTANT!` If you move the `info.plist` file into a group, and not a *group without folder*, you will receive a build error.
+This can be resolved by [changing the info.plist's location in the project's build settings](https://stackoverflow.com/questions/58103585/xcode-11-cant-reallocate-info-plist-into-a-group).

 *Your challenge*: